ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

 ## When a Wielder dies...

-1. You MUST replace one memory of the Weapon with the goal of the Wielder.
-Record their name along with the goal.
-2. You MAY replace any other memories of the Weapon with skills or spells from the Wielder. _Even though spells are written in books, and skills are known to the Wielder, both can be transferred and stored in the Weapon._
+You MAY replace any skill/spell/goal of the Weapon with a skill/spell/goal from the Wielder.
+You con only replace a spell with another spell, or a skill with another skill, or a goal with another goal. _Even though spells are written in books they can still be transferred and stored in the Weapon._

 ## Passage of Time